 Shoes make or break an outfit, but what they also break are your stamina, pace, and feet, if they don’t fit properly.
-According to top podiatrists in Pakistan, Ill-fitting shoes that don’t take foot shape into account are the primary culprit behind most foot deformities and problems like hammer toe, claw toe, bunions, and heel pain.
+According to podiatrists, ill-fitting shoes that don’t take foot shape into account are the primary culprit behind most foot deformities and problems like hammer toe, claw toe, bunions, and heel pain.
+However if you are experiencing some of these problems out of the blue, it might be best to get in touch with an internal medicine specialist in Karachi.
 So, here’s a comprehensive guide to determining and buying the best shoes according to your foot type:

 The Wet Test: